-Our mission is to greatly reduce deaths, injuries and economic losses caused by housing collapses due to earthquakes in developing countries.
+Our mission is to greatly reduce deaths, injuries and economic losses caused by housing collapses due to earthquakes in emerging nations.

-Our vision is that (1) all houses built with inputs from Build Change in seismically active developing countries are resistant to earthquakes and other natural disasters, and (2) building codes are enforced or construction practices are permanently changed so that houses built in the absence of external funding and technical support are also earthquake resistant.
+Our vision is that (1) all houses built with inputs from Build Change in seismically active emerging nations are resistant to earthquakes and other natural disasters, and (2) building codes are enforced or construction practices are permanently changed so that houses built in the absence of external funding and technical support are also earthquake resistant.

-Build Change designs earthquake-resistant houses for developing countries and trains builders, homeowners, engineers, and government officials to build them.
+Build Change designs earthquake-resistant houses for emerging nations and trains builders, homeowners, engineers, and government officials to build them.

 Build Change leaves in place permanent change in construction practice by building local skills and stimulating local demand.

 After a major earthquake in a developing country, agencies typically build masses of houses that are not always culturally appropriate and sustainable in the local construction sector.
 Often, the homeowner is only minimally involved in the decision-making and construction process.
 The opportunity to build local capacity is often missed, and in many cases, the houses built after the funding and technical assistance cease are not earthquake resistant.
 To overcome these challenges, Build Change applies the following principles and strategies.

 - LOCAL SOLUTIONS.
 Use detailed housing subsector studies to determine the most cost-effective ways of building earthquake-resistant houses using materials and skills that are available through the local private sector.